ElementUI/theme-preview/README.md

 # theme-preview
-Preview theme transform in real-time
+Preview theme transform in real-time.
+Working in progress.